 II-12.
-Where possible all packages, especially the high TI packages, are placed at the rear of the goods compartment when loading the packages on to the vehicle.
-This will minimize the exposure of the driver.
+Where possible, all packages, especially packages with high TIs, are placed at the rear of the goods compartment when loading the packages on to the vehicle.
+This will minimize the exposure of the drivers.

 II-13.
-The high TI packages will be kept in the storeroom for as long as practicable and will be the last to be loaded.
-This will reduce the dose to the loaders.
-Lead shielding of 3 mm thickness is provided behind the driver's cabin of the delivery van.
+The packages with high TIs will be kept in the storeroom for as long as practicable and will be the last to be loaded.
+This will reduce the dose to the dispatch workers.
+Lead shielding of 3 mm thickness is provided behind the drivers' cabin of the delivery vans.

 II-14.
-In the event of an incident (falling, crushing or fire) during storage or loading of the radioactive consignment on to the vehicle, Mr./Ms. X will implement the following measures:
+In the event of an incident (falling, crushing or fire) during storage or loading of a radioactive consignment onto the vehicle, Mr./Ms. X will implement the following measures:

-(b) Assess the risk of, or occurrence of, fire and use the fire extinguisher if appropriate;

-(c) Contact first responders, as appropriate (e.g., fire fighters, emergency medical service, security services);

-(d) Contact a qualified expert in radiation protection and request guidance;

-(e) Maintain the ability to communicate electronically via telephone, radio and internet

-(f) With the help of and under the direction of a qualified expert in radiation protection, clean up the affected area and collect the damaged packages and radioactive material, if any;

-(g) Obtain documentation from the qualified expert in radiation protection to confirm that the affected area is safe for normal use again;
+- (a) Implement life-saving measures and administer first aid; - (b) Assess the risk of, or occurrence of, fire and use the fire extinguisher if appropriate; - (c) Contact first responders, as appropriate (e.g. firefighting service, emergency medical service, response forces); - (d) Contact a qualified expert in radiation protection and request guidance; - (e) Maintain the ability to communicate electronically via telephone, radio and internet - (f) With the help of and under the direction of a qualified expert in radiation protection, clean up the affected area and collect the damaged packages and radioactive material, if any; - (g) Obtain documentation from the qualified expert in radiation protection to confirm that the affected area is safe for normal use again;

-(h) Terminate the emergency;

-(i) Arrange for the transport of radioactive material involved in the accident to an authorized recipient, as recommended by a qualified expert in radiation protection;

-(j) Inform the competent authority of the incident.
+- (h) Arrange for the transport of radioactive material involved in the accident to an authorized recipient, as recommended by a qualified expert in radiation protection; - (i) Inform the competent authority of the incident in accordance with the applicable rules established by the competent authority.

 II-15.
-These instructions are displayed prominently in the storage bay, the vehicle loading area and the vehicle so that, in the absence of Mr./Ms. X, any other responsible person would be able to take these measures.
+These instructions are displayed prominently in the storage bay, the vehicle loading area and the vehicles so that, in the absence of Mr./Ms. X, any other responsible person would be able to take these measures.